-Former pastor used recently granted custodial rights to leverage guardianship for his Arizona family after arrest
+Former pastor used his parental rights to leverage guardianship for his Arizona family after arrest

 2011 Florida missing person case ruled murder in 2015 after TV show led to new evidence

 CCR EDITOR’S NOTE: This article published July 10, 2017 was edited Nov.
 4, 2017 to remove reference to a 2013 court order granting James Flanders custody of his daughter.
 No such order was made.

 SUNSITES, AZ – When James Ty Flanders sought an order in 2013 from the Cochise County Superior to terminate the parental rights of the mother of his daughter, he signed documents attesting that Marie Jane Carlson’s whereabouts were “unknown.”
 Flanders, a former Florida pastor, also noted there had been no contact from Carlson “for nearly two years.”

 But Flanders failed to tell the family court judge one vital fact: he murdered Carlson on October 17, 2011 and buried her body near their home.
 He then took steps to make it look like Carlson left town and abandoned their three month old daughter.
 At the time of the murder, Flanders was pastor of Calvary Emerald Coast Church in the Fort Walton Beach, FL area and his wife Tanya ran the women’s ministry.

 Carlson, age 37, was reported missing a week later 1 by her ex-husband in Kentucky.
 Authorities determined she was last seen at the Fort Walton Beach home she shared with James and Tanya Flanders and the baby.
 Some friends described Carlson as a surrogate mother, while others were told she was a “sister wife” who planned to raise the girl with the couple.